End of Twins, Beginning of Baseball (Twins vs. Indians 92-94)

 Game of Moans (Twins 1 Indians 7 Ė Game 94)

-Around first pitch, my wife and I talked about the lack of time weíd been spending with the Twins.
+Around first pitch, my wife and talked about the lack of time weíd been spending with the Twins.
 We were taking our dog for a walk by the mighty Mississippi, and we didnít talk much about Twins baseball.
-It was a day too beautiful to ruin.
+It was too beautiful a day to ruin.

 After getting lunch and returning home, I checked the score to find the Twins were down 6-0.
 I shut off the phone, shut down my give-a-damn, and continued enjoying time with my wife.